simonkowallik/as3ninja/docs/readme.rst

 * ..and a REST API including a Swagger/OpenAPI interface at `/docs` and `/redoc` (openapi.json @ `/openapi.json`)

-What AS3 Ninja doesn't do for you:

-* It does not provide you with a UI to create configurations

-* It does not deploy AS3 configurations

 AS3 Ninja Interface
 -------------------